frwl404/runo/docs/CONFIG.md

 Similar to `before`, but executed after the main part.
 Example:
 - `["rm -f /tmp/unneeded_files*"]`

+Please note that these command are executed on host machine (not inside container).

 #### `docker_container` (`string`)

 Name of the container (defined in the same config), which should be used